Gatorade is one of those drinks that splits opinions.

 There are plenty of other beverages that are also full of electrolytes without the added sugar.
 Drinks like juice, coconut water are just a few.
 If you do choose to drink Gatorade, pay attention to the sugar and sodium quantities you are consuming to make sure you are drinking a healthy amount.
 As with everything, moderation is key.

 FAQs About Gatorade

 Gatorade claims that the added electrolytes and carbs in the beverage make it better than water for hydration.
 It’s important to note, however, that this only applies when the body needs electrolytes.
 One study clarifies the claim by saying that Gatorade may be better for hydration, but only when children or athletes are engaged in prolonged and vigorous physical activity.

-The main electrolytes in Gatorade are sodium and potassium.
+The main electrolytes in this sports drink are sodium and potassium.
 These are two of the most important electrolytes for the human body.
-The maker of Gatorade chose these electrolytes as they are particularly helpful for hydration and muscle functionality.
+The maker of Gatorade chose these as they are particularly helpful for hydration and muscle functionality.

 How quickly will Gatorade work?

 Will you start feeling the effects of Gatorade immediately, or will you have to wait?
 On an empty stomach, the beverage will be absorbed into the bloodstream within a few minutes.
 In most cases, the body will absorb the drink within 15-20 minutes.

 Is Gatorade safe for children?